 It’s a sticky summer day as we move through the Arctic-alpine environment.
 The air is warm to breathe and I feel beads of sweat drip down my forehead and stream through my shirt as we hike along the rocky trail while occasionally sinking boots into thick mud.

 The James Callaghan Trail (named after the former British Prime Minister in 1976 in recognition of his conservation efforts) is four-kilometres to the base of Gros Morne, but on this day it feels so much longer while climbing the elevation of 320 metres through the swamps and dense wooded areas.

 Terry reminds me to ration my two litres of water and that we still have a long way to go, so we take small breaks and sip cooling drops under the shelter of the branches of fir trees.
-Scattered in the meadows is the floral emblem on Newfoundland and Labrador, the insect-eating pitcher plant (Sarracenia purpurea L.).
-It’s bizarre and beautiful.
-I find it an ideal representation of the landscape we are in.
+Scattered in the meadows is the floral emblem of Newfoundland and Labrador.
+The insect-eating pitcher plant (Sarracenia purpurea L.) is bizarre and beautiful and I find it an ideal representation of the landscape we are in.